Comparison and analysis of methods for measuring the spin transverse relaxation time of rubidium atomic vapor: Theoretical analysis

 The relaxation time of an atom is divided into longitudinal relaxation time (\textbf{${T_{1}}$}) and transverse relaxation time.
 Longitudinal relaxation is the relaxation of the atomic state population to a certain equilibrium value, which is related to the spin of the atom, that is, the lifetime of the atomic state.
 Transverse relaxation is phase-dependent and refers to the decoherence time of phase.

 For alkali metal atomic ensembles, under the action of the static magnetic field ${B_{z}}$ along the z-axis, the components of macroscopic magnetization of atoms in thermal equilibrium are:

 Here ${M_0}$ is a constant value.
-If a pump light is simultaneously applied along the z-axis to polarize the alkali metal atoms.
-And an oscillating magnetic field with amplitude ${B_{1}}$, frequency \textbf{$\Omega$} is introduced, whose direction is perpendicular to the static magnetic field ${B_{z}}$, so that deflect the spin polarization of the alkali metal atoms away from the z-axis.
+If a pump light is simultaneously applied along the z-axis to polarize the alkali metal atoms, an oscillating magnetic field with amplitude ${B_{1}}$, frequency \textbf{$\Omega$} is introduced, whose direction is perpendicular to the static magnetic field ${B_{z}}$, to deflect the spin polarization of the alkali metal atoms away from the z-axis.
 Then the pump light and the oscillating magnetic field are withdrawn, the alkali metal atoms are in a non-equilibrium state, and some relaxation mechanism restores it to a thermal equilibrium state.
-In a rotating coordinate system, the evolution of the macroscopic magnetization of alkali metal atoms can be given by the Bloch equation, which is described as follows [11]:
+In a rotating coordinate system, the evolution of the macroscopic magnetization of alkali metal atoms can be expressed by the Bloch equation, which is described as follows [13]:

-Here $\Delta\omega$ is the mismatch between the Larmor frequency and the oscillating magnetic field frequency, $\gamma$ is the ground-state gyromagnetic ratio.
-In this process, the macroscopic magnetization of alkali metal atoms is decomposed into a component \textbf{$M_{z}$} parallel to the static magnetic field and components \textbf{$M_{x}$},\textbf{$M_{y}$} perpendicular to the static magnetic field.
-The characteristic time from \textbf{$M_{z}$} to \textbf{$M_{0}$} is referred to as the longitudinal relaxation time.
-The characteristic time for \textbf{$M_{x}$} and \textbf{$M_{y}$} to gradually return to 0 is called the transverse relaxation time, in which the spin precession phase of the alkali metal atoms is redistributed until it is disordered.
+Here, ${\Delta\omega = \omega_{L} - \Omega}$ is the mismatch between the Larmor frequency ${\omega_{L}}$ and the oscillating magnetic field frequency ${\Omega}$, and $\gamma$ is the ground-state gyromagnetic ratio.
+In this process, the macroscopic magnetization of alkali metal atoms is decomposed into a component $M_{z}$ (parallel to the static magnetic field) and components $M_{x}$, $M_{y}$ (perpendicular to the static magnetic field).
+The characteristic time from $M_{z}$ to $M_{0}$ is referred to as the ${T_{1}}$.
+The characteristic time for $M_{x}$ and $M_{y}$ to gradually return to 0 is called the ${T_{2}}$, in which the spin precession phase of the alkali metal atoms is redistributed until it is disordered.